kalendar/assessments/srl/strategies/managing_time/medium-summary.md

-You are someone who **sometimes** uses strategies to manage your time.
-Getting better at managing your time is important because it can help you stay organized and prepared.
+The results from the survey indicate that you **sometimes** use different strategies to manage your time.
+Making schedules and planning out when to complete your coursework can help you stay organized and prepared.

-To improve your time management, consider using the following strategies:
+Please read the time management strategies below AND click on the **More Info** button to learn more about time management strategies.

 1. Set aside regular times to study *multiple days* in advanced of a due date.
 2. Prioritize tasks based on the most important things you need to study, such as studying the most difficult things first.
 3. Use a calendar to remind yourself of upcoming assignments and understand how other activities could conflict with your time to study.